ember-learn/ember-blog/source/2019-12-20-ember-3-15-released.md

 Consider using the [ember-cli-deprecation-workflow](https://github.com/mixonic/ember-cli-deprecation-workflow) addon if you would like to upgrade your application without immediately addressing deprecations.

-Three deprecations were introduced in Ember.js v3.15.0.
+There were three deprecations in Ember.js v3.15.0.

 ### Deprecate `Component#isVisible` (1 of 3)